5, 6, 7, Eat!

 Are you a theatre person struggling with disordered eating, body image, and outdated industry standards?

-Support/coaching group for Performers overcoming diet culture and re-learning to love their body amidst the performance industry standards.
+A support/education/coaching group for performers overcoming diet culture and re-learning to love their body amidst the performance industry standards.
+Our first 4 cohorts were met with much praise!

-This 6-week virtual support group (open world-wide via zoom) meets weekly to discuss disordered eating and body image woes as performers, with recovery coaching by eating disorder expert, Libby Parker.*
+Discuss disordered eating and body image woes as performers, with education and recovery coaching by eating disorder expert, Libby Parker.* We also accept theatre people who have adjacent struggles such as substance use/sobriety.

 Her way of being able to stay present while also guiding the group in some kind of structure is remarkable.
 Her knowledge is vast and her awareness of her own personal experience in the moment is too.
 She was able to help me discover some holes in my thinking around food.
 Of course, being in conversation with other people with different experiences than me brought about thoughts and perspectives that I may not have been conceiving before.
 Just seeing other people on my screen nodding along to thoughts that I probably had never said out loud was so validating, reassuring, and motivating.
 Thank you Libby, for coming into my life at the right place and right time!
 I have space in my brain I never knew I was lacking, now that I’ve finally let go of some of my unnecessary thought patterns around food and my body.”